gearbeagel/webproject/README.md

 ## Getting Started:
 To run the project, follow next steps:

-1. Clone the repository: git clone https://github.com/TwoUfo/webproject.git
+1. Clone the repository: git clone https://github.com/TwoUfo/webproject.git OR click "install" to install project
 2. Install dependencies: pip install -r requirements.txt
-3. Run the development server: python manage.py runserver
+3. Run the development server: python manage.py runserver OR python3 manage.py runserver
+4. Click on the localhost link
+5. You need to log in to use the site (click on the LOGIN)
+6. If you have any difficulties - contact with me

 ## Documentation